-Our Pupil Premium strategy will be reviewed in the Autumn term following a return to school in September 2020.
-The Covid-19 pandemic and resulting school closure has impacted on our ability to deliver some of our planned actions.
-The impact of school closure will be carefully considered in September, through baselining, pupil and parent voice, referrals to the Support Team, and careful monitoring.
+Our Pupil Premium strategy was reviewed and adjusted in the Autumn term following a return to school in September 2020.
+The Covid-19 pandemic and resulting partial closure of school in January have and continue to impact on our ability to deliver some of our planned actions.
 Changes to school procedures may also impact on some of our planned actions, but the safety of pupils, parents and staff remains of the highest importance.

 At Berry Hill Primary school, we have high aspirations and ambitions for all our children and we believe in unlocking the talent of all children and enabling them to fulfil their potential.
 We are a primary school committed to ensuring all our children are given every chance to realise their full potential.

 Pupil Premium is additional funding provided by the Government to help schools diminish the difference between children from low-income and other disadvantaged families and their peers’.
 If a child has eligible for free school meals (FSM) at any point over the past 6 years or has been continuously looked after (in public care) for at least 6 months, the school receives an amount per head within their budget to help support these children.

 Our Pupil Premium strategy is part of our whole school strategy and ethos.
 We aim to provide all children with the best possible start to life, equipping them with skills and learning, embedding these through our rich curriculum and opening doors through our enrichment.
 The funding the school receives for each Pupil Premium child (£1345 per pupil per year) is used to provide a high standard teaching and support – supporting pupils to fulfil their potential and ensure a gap in progress does not develop between pupil premium children and non-pupil premium children.
 Berry Hill has a lower proportion Pupil Premium pupils (approximately 10%) than national average for Primary schools (13.7%)